 Anne: It’s excitement.
 And the fear of being too slow.
 And the hunger of wanting more.

 Jordan: Well, ain’t that inspiring.
 Along with your energy levels, you’re also quite positive.
 I think there is a lot of negativity surrounding the fashion industry.
 What are the atrocities happening in the industry that make your blood boil?

 Anne: There are some things that I find a bit outrageous.
-One thing are the conditions of the production.
-Even though everyone knows what is going on in Bangladesh and India for example they do not care where clothes are produced..and companies do not care at all.
+One thing is the conditions of the production.
+Even though everyone knows what is going on in Bangladesh and India, for example, they do not care where clothes are produced… And companies do not care at all.

-Jordan: I don’t like the fact that the industry is so superficial, but I think a lot of designers get a bad wrap from the cost of their designs.
-In retrospect.
-I think it is more commendable to spend more money on a product you know is healthy and Eco-friendly, than on something that is expensive to exclude the masses.
+Jordan: I don’t like the fact that the industry is so superficial, but I think a lot of designers get a bad rep from the cost of their designs.
+In retrospect, I think it is more commendable to spend more money on a product you know is healthy and eco-friendly than on something that is expensive to exclude the masses.
 What is the price of designing ecologically?

 Anne: Shag in the sense of dancing or in the sense of sex?
 I assume sex, right?